scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

 Creating Networks
 -------------------------

 **skrf** provides an object for a N-port microwave :class:`Network`.
 A :class:`Network` can be created in a number of ways.
 One way is from data stored in a touchstone file.
+There are some examples touchstone files shipped with skrf in the data module.

 .. ipython::